Chen-Yulin/Besiege-Modern-Docs-Src/docs/basic-concepts/timing.md

 - Immediate Unit: the unit is updated (regenerate output) immediately when the input signals are updated.
 The speed of deduction of a series of immediate units is zero theoretically in game world.
 - Trigger Unit: the unit is updated in each physical frame (100hz).
 Most of them are sensors, mainly responsible to trigger the update of other immediate unit.

+Once the unit generated a new signal, the signal will trigger a chain reaction in the related series of circuits until the terminal.

-Those two concepts maybe abstract.
+Those concepts maybe abstract.
 Let me explain it through some exapmles.

 **Example 1:**
 Let consider the following simple logic circuit, there are three trigger unit and two immediate unit.